-2. You may surprise yourself how your ability to control your urine, stools and gas is less than ideal.
+2. Your ability to control your urine, stools and gas may be less than ideal.
 I.e. you leak or fart and there’s absolutely nothing you can do about it.

 3. You will shift about when you sit or stand, not quite sure where everything is supposed to go and trying to get comfortable.

-4. You will be sore.
+4. Everything is sore.
 In your pubic area, or your hips, back, neck, around your scar if you had a c-section… or any or all of the above.
 Actually you may be sore in lots of places 🙁

 That was cheerful checklist wasn’t it?
 Sorry.